huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 Users interested in zone transfers should continue using TCP based solutions.
-Users interested in evading middleboxes should consider using solutions like DNS/HTTPS [@?I-D.hoffman-dns-over-https].
+Users interested in evading middleboxes should consider using solutions like DNS/HTTPS [@?I-D.ietf-doh-dns-over-https].

 Specifying the transmission of an application over QUIC requires specifying how the application's messages are mapped to QUIC streams, and